interactivethings/road-to-school/README.md

-# L1601 Road to School
+# Road to School

-* Working title: L1601 Crossings
-* Author: Kallirroi Retzepi
+This is the final project of our intern Kallirroi Retzepi.
+It was created in December 2016.

 ## Development